SalomePlatform/salome-joss/salome/paper.md

 ## CAD ##

 **SHAPER** and **GEOM** modules form  the backbone of SALOME's CAD handling capabilities.
 Both of these modules are built on top of [@occ].
+While GEOM provides a procedural and scripting-oriented approach to geometry creation, SHAPER offers a more modern, parametric, and feature-based modeling environment through an intuitive GUI.
 Among the key functionalities of these modules are:

 - Creation and modification of complex geometries, interactively via the GUI or via a Python script.
 The Python script here is a set of swigged C++ functions running to perform the required CAD task.